elixir-europe/infectious-diseases-toolkit/pathogen-characterisation/quality-control.md

 After the sequence generation stage, the actual analysis of the data takes place.
 Depending on the type of approach (targeted vs untargeted) there are slight differences to the main steps.
 However, regardless of the approach, the first step is always quality assessment of the data, for which there are commonly used tools, as the ones indicated in the following section.

 #### 1.4.2 Existing approaches
-For the overall quality (first step of the data analysis), there are some standardised tools (such as {% tool "FASTQC" %}, {% tool "MultiQC" %}) that can offer such an assessment that is domain agnostic.
+For the overall quality (first step of the data analysis), there are some standardised tools (such as {% tool "fastqc" %}, {% tool "multiqc" %}) that can offer such an assessment that is domain agnostic.
 Key considerations are sufficient quality per nucleotide / read and overall mapping across the target pathogens (in case of targeted approaches).

 Standards from  European Commission Recommendation (EU) 2021/472 of 17 March 2021 has advocated the use of a common approach to establish a systematic surveillance of SARS-CoV-2 and its variants in wastewaters in the EU ([OJ L 98 19.03.2021, p.
 3, CELEX](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32021H0472)) document regarding normalisation of wastewater surveillance samples